PascalLG/cinnabar-c/README.md

 ``openssl genrsa -out private.pem 2048``

-That generates a 2048-bit RSA pair and write them to a file named ``private.pem``.
+This generates a 2048-bit RSA pair and write it to a file named ``private.pem``.
 From this private key, you can then ask openssl to generate a public key:

 ``openssl rsa -in private.pem -outform PEM -pubout -out public.pem``